-Why is it that the only apnea episodes that awaken you are the ones that occur just as you’re falling asleep?
+Why is it that the only apnea episodes that awaken you are seemingly only those that occur just as you’re falling asleep?

-Is this caused by a collapsing airway that then becomes rigid and allows you to breathe once your brain arouses you that your oxygen levels have dipped?
+Is this caused by a collapsing airway — upon sleep onset — that then spontaneously becomes firm and allows you to breathe once your brain arouses you that your oxygen levels have dipped?